MSK-Scripts/msk_weaponammo/Readme.md

 * Forum: https://forum.cfx.re/t/esx-msk-weaponammo-clips-components-tints/4793783
 * Discord Support: https://discord.gg/5hHSBRHvJE

+**!!!
+We do not support inventories that have weapons as items !!!**

 ## Installation
 If you are using ESX Menu and NOT NativeUI, go to `fxmanifest.lua` and delete `'@NativeUI/NativeUI.lua',`